-In all of these motions, Stooksbury repeated the "facts established as a matter of law" in Stooksbury's default judgment against Ross that Ross and LTR had committed acts of mail fraud, wire fraud, money laundering, and racketeering while operating Rarity Pointe.
-In his motion to appoint a trustee, Stooksbury quoted the Code's language permitting appointment of a trustee "for cause, including fraud, dishonesty, incompetence or gross mismanagement of the affairs of the debtor."
+In all of these motions, Stooksbury repeated the "facts established as a matter of law" in Stooksbury's default judgment against Ross, namely that Ross and LTR had committed acts of mail fraud, wire fraud, money laundering, and racketeering while operating Rarity Pointe.
+In his motion to appoint a trustee, Stooksbury quoted the Code's language permitting appointment of a trustee "for cause, including fraud, dishonesty, incompetence, or gross mismanagement of the affairs of the debtor."
 Stooksbury then shortly stated that the facts established in his judgment gave the bankruptcy court "cause" to appoint a trustee.

-Stooksbury additionally attacked the validity of the entire bankruptcy proceeding, asserting that LTR and/or Ross never had authority file a bankruptcy petition on Tellico Landing's behalf in the first place.
+Stooksbury additionally attacked the validity of the entire bankruptcy proceeding, asserting that LTR and/or Ross never had authority file a bankruptcy petition on Tellico Landing's behalf.
 Remember, a person filing bankruptcy on behalf of a business entity must have the authority to do so, and state law determines whether authority exists.
 Note also that LTR held a 50% interest in Tellico Landing, with Whelchel and Stooksbury each holding a 25% interest.
 Stooksbury pointed to Tellico Landing's Operating Agreement provisions stating:

-- 8.6 Restrictions on Authority of the Managing Member.
-Notwithstanding the express grant of authority to the Managing Member in Section 8.1, above, the following matters shall require approval by a vote of not less than 75% of the Membership Interests, unless a different voting requirement is provided for elsewhere in this Agreement: - (a) Any sale or other disposition of the Company or its assets (other than a sale of assets in the normal course of business), whether by way of sale of membership interests, sale of all or substantially all of the assets of the Company, merger or otherwise;
+8.6 Restrictions on Authority of the Managing Member.
+Notwithstanding the express grant of authority to the Managing Member in Section 8.1, above, the following matters shall require approval by a vote of not less than 75% of the Membership Interests, unless a different voting requirement is provided for elsewhere in this Agreement:

+(a) Any sale or other disposition of the Company or its assets (other than a sale of assets in the normal course of business), whether by way of

-&lt;sup>293 Motion to Appoint Chapter 11 Trustee, supra note 292, at 2; Motion to Dismiss Bankruptcy and/or Prohibit Additional Financing, supra note 292, at 2; Motion to Remove Debtor's Managing Member, supra note 292, at 2.
+&lt;sup>305 Motion to Appoint Chapter 11 Trustee, supra note 304, at 2; Motion to Dismiss Bankruptcy and/or Prohibit Additional Financing, supra note 304, at 2; Motion to Remove Debtor's Managing Member, supra note 304, at 2.

-&lt;sup>294 Motion to Appoint Chapter 11 Trustee, supra note 292, at 3.
-295 Motion to Appoint Chapter 11 Trustee, supra note 292, at 3.
+&lt;sup>306 Motion to Appoint Chapter 11 Trustee, supra note 304, at 3.

-&lt;sup>296 Motion to Dismiss Bankruptcy and/or Prohibit Additional Financing, supra note 292, at 4.
+&lt;sup>308 Motion to Dismiss Bankruptcy and/or Prohibit Additional Financing, supra note 304, at 4.

-&lt;sup>297 Price, supra note 11, at 106.
+&lt;sup>309 Price v.
+Gurney, 324 U.S. 100, 106 (1945).

-&lt;sup>298 Voluntary Petition, supra note 62, at 10.
+&lt;sup>310 Voluntary Petition, supra note 62, at 10.
 See also List of Equity Security Holders, supra note 63, at 1.